- Ti West

 First-time director Ti West shows promise constructing an atmosphere of ‘80s horror, in that he has enough control over the cinematic apparatus to flawlessly replicate and employ B-movie tropes.
 The whole production is almost worthy of Grindhouse-like distribution.
 The only trouble is, his effective imitation contains no irony, nothing to signify that it’s a satire.
 In fact, it’s unclear if West even intends his film to be satirical—perhaps his intent was simpler, and he just resolved to make a clever simulacrum.
 That the audience isn’t sure either way is both problematic and a testament to West’s incredibly thorough (re)production.

 Her friend Megan (Greta Gerwig) drops her off at the creepy old country house in the middle of nowhere.
 Brooding shots of a nearby cemetery and a slowly mounting lunar eclipse let us know to be afraid.
-When they arrive, the man who hires her, Mr. Ulman (Tom Noonan), confesses something: She won’t actually be babysitting, rather watching over his elderly mother-in-law, while he and his wife go out to see the lunar eclipse.
+When they arrive, the man who hires her, Mr. Ulman (Tom Noonan), confesses something: She won’t actually be babysitting, rather watching over his elderly mother-in-law while he and his wife go out to see the lunar eclipse.
 When Samantha says she’s not interested now, he quadruples her money and promises to make it as “painless as possible.”
 Everyone in the audience laughs.
 Samantha doesn’t get the joke.
 Questions ensue: “Are you a teacher?”
 “No… Not exactly.”
 “Are you an astronomer?”
 “No… Not exactly.”
 The only thing Mr. Ulman knows is that “There’s a number for pizza on the frigerator.”
 He mentions it three times.
 Do you think he wants her to order pizza?
-(Note: If you’re making a low-budget movie and need a creepy character, get Tom Noonan to play him.
-You’ll save on makeup because Mr. Noonan was just born looking that way.)
+(Note: If you’re making a low-budget movie and need a creepy character, get Tom Noonan to play him.)